7 Steps to Determine ROI From Executive Thought Leadership

 Leads: Ensure you have access to online forms where leads are tracked, whether it’s through your website or a third-party integration like Hubspot.

-Impressions and followers: Your social channel’s native analytics will give you direct access to these metrics.
-But enterprise platforms like Khoros, Hubspot, Sprinklr, or free tools like Hootsuite can integrate metrics from multiple channels into one place.
+Impressions and followers: Your social channel’s native analytics will give you direct access to these metrics, but enterprise platforms like Khoros, Hubspot, or Sprinklr, or free tools like Hootsuite, can integrate metrics from multiple channels into one place.

 Email subscribers: What email platform do you use?
 Make sure you’re able to track the growth of your subscriber lists.